-- Controlling your blood sugar levels can help prevent worsening nerve pain and improve your overall health at the same time.
+- Controlling your blood sugar can keep the pain from getting worse and improve your health.

 - Medications can help relieve nerve pain, make you more comfortable, and improve your quality of life.

-If you have diabetes and peripheral neuropathy, talk to your doctor about ways to better control your blood sugar, including the possibility you may need to take insulin for better control.
+If you have diabetes and peripheral neuropathy, talk to your doctor about how to manage your blood sugar levels.
+That may mean you need to take insulin.

-Once you are doing all that you can to keep blood sugar levels under control - including diet, meal planning, exercise, and medication - you should assess with your doctor which pain medication is best to relieve your remaining symptoms.
+Once you’re doing all you can to keep your blood sugar in check -- including diet, meal planning, exercise, and medication -- ask the doctor which pain treatment could best relieve the rest of your symptoms.

-Fortunately, medications can help relieve nerve pain from peripheral neuropathy so you can function at near-normal levels.
-You have many pain relief drugs from which to choose.
-But you may need to try several different types of pain relievers before you find the one that helps you.
+There are many medications that can ease nerve pain and help you function at near-normal levels.
+But you may need to try several different types before you find the one that works best.

-Some people find relief for mild diabetes nerve pain right on their drug store shelves.
-Common pain relievers and some topical creams may help, depending on the severity of pain.
+Some people find relief right on drugstore shelves.
+Common pain relievers and some skin creams may help.
+It depends on how severe your pain is.

-Acetaminophe n.
-Acetaminophen and other over-the-counter drugs containing acetaminophen relieve diabetes nerve pain without reducing inflammation.
-These medications do not cause the stomach irritation that NSAIDs do.
-However, taking more acetaminophen than recommended can lead to liver damage.
-It is important to read labels and check with your pharmacist.
+Acetaminophenand other over-the-counter drugs that contain it relieve pain without reducing inflammation.
+These medications don’t cause the stomach irritation that NSAIDs do, but taking more than recommended can lead to liver damage.
+Read labels and check with your pharmacist.

-Capsaicin is thought to ease pain by reducing a chemical called substance P, which is involved in transmitting pain signals through the nerves.
-On a short-term basis, it is an effective approach.
-But there are concerns about the long-term consequences.
-These same nerves play a role in wound healing, and there is concern that capsaicin could prevent wound healing, which is already a big problem if you have diabetes.
+Capsaicinis found naturally in chili peppers.
+It’s thought to control a chemical called substance P, which helps send pain signals through your nerves.
+It can help in the short term, but there are concerns about long-term use.
+That’s because these same nerves play a role in wound healing, a process that’s already a problem if you have diabetes.